codefeathers/runtype/API.md

 `runtype` exports type predicates—functions that take a value and validate it as a type.

-The following list presents the available methods and the assertion if the predicate returns true:
+The following list presents the available predicate methods.
+Note that several type utils are also exposed that might prove useful (like `GuardedType`, to extract the type that a predicate guards) to you.
+These are not documented below, but can be imported from `@codefeathers/runtype/util`, and have TSDoc accompanying them.

 # Table of contents

 - [Always](#always)

 	- [`T / any / ignore`](#tx)